rjpatil885/Javascript-Rock-Paper-Scissors/README.md

 To play the game, the user selects one of the three options: Rock, Paper, or Scissors.
 The computer also randomly selects an option.
 The chosen options are then compared, following the traditional rules of the game:

-Rock beats Scissors
+Rock beats Scissors,
-Paper beats Rock
+Paper beats Rock,
-Scissors beats Paper
+Scissors beats Paper,

 Have fun playing the Javascript Rock Paper Scissors game!